 - Press Windows + X and click on Disk Management

-- Locate the external device, right-click on it, and select the format
+- Locate the hard drive you tend to format, right-click on it and select the format

 - Click on Yes when a warning prompts you to access formatting options

 - Select the file system for the target hard drive

 - Check "Perform a quick format"